nies-ch/asa-backup/README.md

 ## Backup Host

 This script was tested with Python 3.11 and Netmiko 4.3.0 on RHEL 8.
 Other versions may or may not run.
 Python compatibility is very volatile.
-Best you create an virtual Python environment in `/usr/local/bin` (or elsewhere) before updating modules with pip.
+Best you create an virtual Python environment in `/usr/local/bin` (or elsewhere, e. g. in the user's home directory) before updating modules with pip.
 Otherwise it could break other tools using Python.

 ```
-python3.11 -m venv /usr/local/
+backupuser@backuphost:~> python3.11 -m venv /usr/local/
-/usr/local/bin/python3.11 -m pip install netmiko
+backupuser@backuphost:~> /usr/local/bin/python3.11 -m pip install netmiko
 ```

-Copy Python script `asa_backup.py` to `/usr/local/bin` and run it once.
+Copy Python script `asa_backup.py` to `/usr/local/bin` (or elsewhere) and adjust the Python path in the shebang (first line of script that starts with `#!` if necessary.
+Run script once without arguments.
 It creates a template YAML formatted config file in the current user's home directory at `~/.asa_backup.yaml`.
 Update the created YAML file according your environment with the firewalls, backup server and credentials.
 For example:

 ```
 backupuser@backuphost:~> vi ~/.asa_backup.yaml